vcasellesb/stl2nii/README.md

 # STL to NIFTI file converter

 This Python file will convert your STL meshes into NIFTI files.
 This "tool" is intended for researchers working on biomedical imaging, so the code is structured in a way that requires you to provide an input image to map the "labels" to.
+Please, if you've found this code useful don't forget to give it a star!

 **WARNING**: Default setting casts the output NIFTI numpy array to ```uint8```.
 To change this behavior, use the `-dtype` flag.